-The image that many Dutch people have of the overseas territories during the colonial occupation is very biased.
-Where do these images come from?
+The distorted image that many Dutch people have of the overseas territories during the colonial occupation is often based on movies.

 Our Colonial Legacy